AbdelrahmanEhab20/quran/README.md

 ---

 **Note**: This website is designed for educational and spiritual purposes.
-The audio content is sourced from MP3Quran.net and is used in accordance with their terms of service.
+The audio content is sourced from high-quality recordings and is used in accordance with appropriate terms of service.

 **May Allah bless all who recite and listen to His words.** ☪️